CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 Incumbent and traditional networking vendors create lock-in by bundling a proprietary operating system on custom built and proprietary networking hardware.
 Open networking switches often contain the same hardware forwarding chipsets as traditional vendors.
 When you need to run Linux on a server today, you have your choice of any bare metal server from any manufacturer that meets your needs and budget.
 The commitment to the operating system is a separate choice from the hardware that it runs on.

 Cumulus Linux is an open, native Linux distribution that allows for choice in hardware to provide a wide range of speeds, feeds and features.
-By being an open NOS, administrators are provided with maximum hardware and application choice.
-The same monitoring and operational tools already in use for Linux systems in the enterprise today can be easily reused to operate and monitor the network infrastructure.
+By being an open NOS, administrators have maximum hardware and application choice.
+You can easily reuse the same monitoring and operational tools already in use for Linux systems in the enterprise today to operate and monitor the network infrastructure.

 Cumulus Linux is fully featured networking software providing the entire suite of enterprise networking features, including: